fsmosca/UCIChessEngineProtocol/README.md

 	If no uciok is sent within a certain time period, the engine task will be killed by the GUI.

 * debug [ on | off ]
-	switch the debug mode of the engine on and off.
+	Switches the debug mode of the engine on and off.
 	In debug mode the engine should send additional infos to the GUI, e.g. with the "info string" command, to help debugging, e.g. the commands that the engine has received etc.
 	This mode should be switched off by default and this command can be sent any time, also when the engine is thinking.

 * isready
-	this is used to synchronize the engine with the GUI.
+	This is used to synchronize the engine with the GUI.
 When the GUI has sent a command or multiple commands that can take some time to complete, this command can be used to wait for the engine to be ready again or to ping the engine to find out if it is still alive.